gagneurlab/transmicron/README.md

 python run.py --snakemakeRule="--cores 8"
 ```

 You can add several parameters to these commands, depending on how you want to run Transmicron.
-All the parameters are listed below:
+All the parameters are listed below, with their default value.
+The program sets the default value to any parameter that is not defined by the user.
 ```
 python run.py
-		--datasets="DLBCLPB" # comma seperated name of your insertion datasets (you can freely choose the names) --insertionFile="Input/TestInsertionBed/DLBCLPB.BED" # path to comma seperated name of Bed insertion files --transposonSystem="PB" # transposon systems of given datasets --mutagenesisMethod="predefinedFeatures"
+		--datasets="DLBCLPB" # comma seperated name of your insertion datasets (you can freely choose the names, the final results will be saved to outputDir/datset for each dataset define here)
+		--insertionFile="Input/TestInsertionBed/DLBCLPB.BED" # path to comma seperated name of Bed insertion files --transposonSystem="PB" # transposon systems of given datasets --mutagenesisMethod="predefinedFeatures"